Gallopsled/pwntools/README.md

 This is the CTF framework used by Gallopsled in every CTF.

-Most code is inside the pwnlib folder with some functionality inside pwn or bin.
+Most code is inside the `pwnlib` folder with some functionality inside `pwn` or `bin`.
 It is typically used as:

 ```python
 from pwn import *